-Decompensation

-One of

-i.
-Spontaneous bacterial peritonitis (ascitic fluid cell count >250/mm3 polymorphs)
+- Decompensation; one of - i.
+Spontaneous bacterial peritonitis (ascitic fluid cell count >250/mm3 polymorphs) - ii.
+Hepatic encephalopathy (defined by psychometric testing or clinical examination) - iii.
+New or worsening ascites defined by clinical examination or ultrasoundProgression in Child Pugh grade (Appendix 5) - Progression in MELD score (continuous) (Appendix 5) - Quality of life, using the EQ-5D-5L

-Protocol version: Short name: 1.6, 20 NOV 2020 BOPPP trial
+BOPPP trial 255446

-ii.
-Hepatic encephalopathy (defined by psychometric testing or clinical examination)

-iii.
-New or worsening ascites defined by clinical examination or ultrasound

-• Progression in Child Pugh grade (Appendix 5)

-• Progression in MELD score (continuous) (Appendix 5)

-• Quality of life, using the EQ-5D-5L
+If any decompensating events occur listed under "other outcomes", it is at the discretion of the local Principal Investigator (PI) to temporarily discontinue IMP.
+If the PI wishes to permanently discontinue the participant from IMP, this is to be discussed with the BOPPP central team via email in the first instance.
+Figure 2 demonstrates the events leading to permanent or temporary withdrawal from trial IMP and/or the trial.